AnasHasan786/SustainaWare--AI-Powered-Waste-Classification-and-Recycling-System/README.md

 📌 **Enhance AI-driven waste classification** for better automation in smart waste management.
 📌 **Encourage sustainability** by making waste disposal **simple, accessible, and tech-driven.**

+---

 ## 🛠️ Tech Stack – The Power Behind SustainaWare

 SustainaWare isn’t just another waste management tool—it’s an **AI-driven ecosystem** that blends **computer vision, natural language processing, and smart database management** to create a seamless user experience.

 ### AI & Machine Learning
-🚀 At its core, the system is powered by **YOLOv8**, a cutting-edge object detection model that classifies waste into **8 distinct categories** with precision.
-The training process wasn’t just about throwing data at a model; we **fine-tuned YOLOv8 over 50 epochs**, optimizing performance while keeping computational efficiency in check.
-The dataset? **Sourced from Roboflow**, ensuring high-quality labeled images for accurate detection.
+<p>🚀 At its core, the system is powered by <b>YOLOv8</b>, a cutting-edge object detection model that classifies waste into <b>8 distinct categories</b> with precision.
+The training process wasn’t just about throwing data at a model; we <b>fine-tuned YOLOv8 over 50 epochs</b>, optimizing performance while keeping computational efficiency in check.
+The dataset? <b>Sourced from Roboflow</b>, ensuring high-quality labeled images for accurate detection.</p>

-💡 But classification alone isn’t enough—users often have **questions** about waste disposal.
-That’s where our **NLP-powered chatbot** steps in.
-Instead of relying on generic responses, we integrated **DistilBERT and Sentence Transformers**, enabling the chatbot to **understand and process user queries intelligently**.
-Whether it's _"Can I recycle this plastic?"_ or _"How do I dispose of electronic waste?"_, the system provides **context-aware answers** using **cosine similarity and QA models**.
+<p>💡 But classification alone isn’t enough—users often have <b>questions</b> about waste disposal.
+That’s where our <b>NLP-powered chatbot</b> steps in.
+Instead of relying on generic responses, we integrated <b>DistilBERT and Sentence Transformers</b>, enabling the chatbot to <b>understand and process user queries intelligently</b>.
+Whether it's _"Can I recycle this plastic?"_ or _"How do I dispose of electronic waste?"_, the system provides <b>context-aware answers</b> using <b>cosine similarity and QA models</b>.</p>

 ### Backend – The Brain of SustainaWare
 🖥️ Driving this AI powerhouse is our **FastAPI-based backend**, a **lightweight yet high-performance API layer** that efficiently handles: